 Students knew what they had to measure because they had first been asked to copy a results table from the board.
 Cleverly, though, the teacher had made some deliberate mistakes.
 Students had to add the units and columns for repeats and calculating an average.
 This didn’t require them to re-draw the table, or guess, just modify the one they had previously drawn.
 This made students engage with the results and made them aware of what exactly they needed to measure.

 3. Don’t bore students with endless instructions at the start

 I definitely remember giving endless instructions before starting any practical as a trainee teacher.
 By labouring details of health and safety and making sure I told them about every last detail I falsely believed the practical would go well.
 But they didn’t.
 Students were bored and restless and just wanted to get started.
 In this lesson the teacher told students only the key, salient points at the start, and without hesitation began the practical.
 Such urgency was unexpected and exciting.
-When issues arose, the class was stopped, a key instruction was given and students continued their work.
+When issues and opportunities to learn arose the class was stopped, a key instruction was given and students continued their work.

 4. Variety is not the spice of practical work: do it, do it again

 Any researcher will tell you that good science often relies on scientists doing the same procedure over and over again.
 You might think that getting students to perform the same skills over and over again bores them.
 It didn’t.
 Instead it gave students a sense of accomplishment and mastery that they clearly enjoyed, and the ability to work independently of the teacher.